Broken Link Building Service

 Here’s the short story of how we go about our link-building campaigns.
 Keep in mind that this is just a rough sketch of what we do with each campaign, as we try to tailor our campaigns to the needs of each client.

-Step #1 – Finding broken pages with backlinks
+Step #1 – Find broken links

 Here’s a broken link report from a sample website.